-"Actually configured Trap Receivers" Group
+"Trap Receivers" Group

-Table 105: WBM "Configuration of SNMP v1/v2c Parameters" Page - "Actually Configured Trap Receivers" Group
+Table 119: WBM "Configuration of SNMP v1/v2c Parameters" Page - "Trap Receivers" Group

-Parameters Meaning Each configured trap receiver has its own area in the display.
-If no trap receive has been configured, "(no trap receivers configured)" is displayed.
-IP Address The IP address for the trap receiver (management station) is displayed.
+Parameters Meaning Trap Receiver <n></n> Each configured trap receiver has its own area in the display.
+If no trap receiver has been configured, "(no Trap Receivers configured)" is displayed.
+Host The host name or the IP address for the trap receiver (management station) is displayed.
 Community Name This displays the community name for the trap receiver configuration.
 The community name can be evaluated by the trap receiver.
-Version This displays the SNMP version, via which the traps are sent: v1 or v2c (traps higher than v3 are displayed in a separate form).
+Version This displays the SNMP version, via which the traps are sent.
 Add new Trap Receiver In this area, you can enter a new trap receiver.
-IP Address Specify the IP address for the new trap receiver (management station).
+Host Specify the host name or the IP address for the new trap receiver (management station).
 Community Name Specify the community name for the new trap receiver configuration.
-The community name can be evaluated by the trap receiver.
+(See above).
 The community name can be up to 32 characters long and must not include spaces.
-Version Specify the SNMP version that will send the traps: v1 or v2c (traps higher than v3 are configured in a separate form).
+Version Specify the SNMP version that will send the traps.
+Possible values: "v1" or "v2c".